Brown-noser. Bootlicker. Butt kisser. It goes by many names, but sucking up is a national epidemic.

-Where does “brown-nosing” come from?
+Where does the term “brown-nosing” come from?

 It’s kind of a weird name, right?
 In the United States, the term “brown-nosing” dates all the way back to the 1930s and started as military slang for someone who well...had their nose right where it shouldn’t be.
 But brown-nosing actually has a much longer history than just the early 20th century.

 Let’s go somewhere that you didn’t think an article on brown-nosing would take you: 14th-century Italy.
 In Dante Alighieri’s renowned 14th-century epic poem Divine Comedy, Dante takes a journey through the nine rings of Hell, getting his own personal tour of how sinners are tortured.
 And where does Dante find the flatterers in this story?
 In the eighth circle, drowning in excrement...obviously.
-It’s a gross image, but visceral enough to stick—and for iterations to continue in modern culture.
+It’s a gross image, but visceral enough to stick—and for this usage to continue in modern culture.